When I was a little girl, if I was stressed, I hid.

-My Image Identity (Img.ID) is a combination of two styles: the Dramatic who feels things deeply, and the Natural, who lets chaos roll off her back.
+My Image Identity (Img.ID) is actually a combination of two styles: the Dramatic who feels things deeply, and the Natural, who lets chaos roll off her back.
 The contradiction inside of me causes me confusion.
 I want whatever is bothering me to be no big deal, but it is–and that makes me feel guilty or childish (and therefore, even more stressed!).
-I need time to sort out my thoughts and feelings so that when I present it to you I am not scattered and emotional.
-Nowadays, I go for a walk on the beach.
+I need to talk, but first I need time to sort out my thoughts and feelings so that when I do find words, they are not scattered and emotional.
+Nowadays, I do my soul-searching with a walk or workout.
 After all, I am not a child anymore.
 If I hid in my closet now, the police wouldn’t be searching the waters, they would be locking me up!

 How about you?

 How do you handle stress?

 How you handle stress is a big indicator of your Img.ID: Classic: Investigative, needs all the details Natural: Complacent, unconcerned with the details Dramatic: Emotional, needs to express feelings Ingénue: Sympathetic, feels responsible Romantic: Sensitive, sacrificial Gamine: Judgmental, needs to correct the problem Click the letter to learn more about that Image Identity, including What2Wear.